ReetSolanki/EE691_RnD_Human_Activity_Recognition-HAR-/README.md

 This project uses **YOLOv8 Pose Estimation** to detect and classify basic human actions — **Jumping**, **Sitting**, and **Standing** — from a video input.

-🔍 It works by detecting keypoints using `yolov8n-pose.pt` and applying simple geometry-based heuristics to identify the current action.
+🔍 It works by detecting key points using `yolov8n-pose.pt` and applying simple geometry-based heuristics to identify the current action.
 The results are overlaid on the video and saved as an output file.

 ---